-The Land Use Map (Map AD-2), formerly known as the Future Land Use Map, identifies the land use designations for all properties within the defined Planning Area for the planning horizon of 2019 through 2049.
-The land use categories have a variety of densities and intensities that are strategically applied to accommodate for the diverse and different neighborhoods, districts, and corridors in Delray Beach.
+The Land Use Map, formerly known as the Future Land Use Map, identifies the land use designations for all properties within the defined Planning Area for the planning horizon of 2019 through 2049.
+The land use categories have a variety of densities and intensities that are strategically applied to account for the diverse and different neighborhoods, districts, and corridors in the City.

-The distribution of land use designations throughout the Delray Beach planning area illustrates that a large majority of the land designated for residential use is located west of Interstate-95, served by nodes of commercial or mixed use development along Military Trail and Congress Avenue.
+The distribution of land use designations throughout the Delray Beach planning area illustrate: A large majority of the land designated for residential use is located west of Interstate-95, served by nodes of commercial or mixed use development along Military Trail and Congress Avenue.